Spring Refresh Sale: 20% off bundles and 15% off mattresses

 Tuft & Needle offers a completely non-prorated 10-year warranty covering defects in materials or manufacturing.
 During those 10 years, Tuft & Needle will repair or replace the mattress.

-Loom & Leaf offers a prorated, 15-year warranty.
+Loom & Leaf offers a lifetime warranty.
 While warranty repairs and replacements are free, customers are responsible for a transportation fee after the first 2 years.
-The company also offers a Fairness Replacement Option, where customers can keep their defective mattress and purchase a new mattress at a prorated discount and a $99 transportation fee.
+The company also offers a Fairness Replacement Option, where customers can keep their defective mattress and purchase a new mattress at a prorated discount and a transportation fee.